johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

     <td>

       Implements an `ngDoCheck()` method with custom change detection.
-      See how often Angular calls this hook and watch it post changes to a log.
+      See how often Bangular calls this hook and watch it post changes to a log.

     </td>
   </tr>